William Contreras Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in the league.
+- The 9.5 strikeouts per nine innings compiled by the Braves pitching staff ranks fifth in MLB.

-- The Braves have the fourth-ranked team ERA across all league pitching staffs (3.81).
+- The Braves' 3.82 team ERA ranks fifth among all MLB pitching staffs.

-- The Braves give up the third-fewest home runs in baseball (103 total, 1.1 per game).
+- The Braves surrender the third-fewest home runs in baseball (108 total, 1.1 per game).

-- In his last appearance on Tuesday, the right-hander tossed 2 2/3 innings against the Arizona Diamondbacks, giving up five earned runs while surrendering seven hits.
+- His last time out came out of the bullpen on Sunday, July 16 when the righty threw 4 2/3 innings against the Kansas City Royals, surrendering three earned runs while allowing four hits.

+- In 15 games this season, the 29-year-old has put up an ERA of 4.02, with 4.5 strikeouts per nine innings.
+Opponents are hitting .247 against him.

 © 2023 Data Skrive.
 All rights reserved.